Implantation bleeding is light spotting that some people may mistake for an early period.

 These tests detect the presence of the human chorionic gonadotropin (hCG) hormone.
 The body starts to make hCG once the fertilized egg has implanted in the uterus.
 Therefore, the production of this hormone will begin just after the time when implantation bleeding might occur.

-While home pregnancy tests have become increasingly sensitive to hCG, waiting until the first day after a missed period is likely to yield a more accurate result.
+While home pregnancy tests have become increasingly sensitive to hCG, waiting until the first day after a missed period is likely to yield a

 The following is a typical fertilization cycle timeline: